databricks-academy/advanced-data-engineering-with-databricks-demo-test-data-setup/README.md

-# advanced-data-engineering-test-data-example
+# Advanced Data Engineering with Databricks - Test Data Setup Package
-This simple repo stores a notebook used to create a test dataset for ci/cd.
+This repo stores a simple Python package that provides test datasets for a demo in Module 5 of the Advanced Data Engineering with Databricks course.